Implementing a Red Hat Enterprise Linux High Availability Add-On cluster in a multizone region environment

 Setting the stonith-action cluster property

 For the powervs-subnet resource agent to work, you must set the stonith-action cluster property to off.
-When the cluster performs a fencing action, it triggers an off operation instead of a reboot for the fenced instance.
+When the cluster initiates a fencing action, it triggers an off operation instead of a reboot for the fenced instance.

 After this change, you always need to log in to the IBM Cloud Console, and manually start an instance that was fenced by the cluster.